txsmith/gaggimate/README.md

 1. Connect the ESP32-S3 Display, ESP-WROOM32 DevKit, and other components to the Gaggia.
 2. Upload the firmware to both microcontrollers.
 3. Enjoy your smarter coffee-making experience!

+## License

+This work is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/